 Navigating Divorce For Muslim Families

-Muslim families may need and want to consider Islamic principles and laws as they navigate the process of divorce.
-I am Muslim divorce attorney Fariah Amin, the founder and owner of Amin Legal Firm, P.C.
-I have extensive experience assisting clients within the Muslim community with divorce.
-Alongside my knowledge of Texas and New York family law, I have a solid understanding of Islamic principles pertaining to divorce and child custody issues.
-I have guided many Muslim clients through the divorce process, providing sound legal advice through the unique lens of Islamic principles.
+Muslim families may want to consider Islamic principles and laws as they navigate divorce process.
+As a Muslim attorney, I have extensive experience assisting clients within the Muslim community with divorce.
+Alongside my knowledge of Texas and New York family law, I have a strong understanding of Islamic principles pertaining to divorce and child custody issues.
+I have spent my career helping many Muslim clients through the divorce process.
+Because of my Muslim background and experience in family law, I am able to advise clients with legal advice through the unique lens of Islamic principles.

 Answering The Difficult Questions That Muslims Ask During Divorce Proceedings